burrunan/gradle-s3-build-cache/README.md

 [official Gradle documentation](https://docs.gradle.org/current/userguide/build_cache.html#sec:build_cache_configure).

-### AWS credentials
+### S3 credentials

-The plugin uses the [`DefaultAWSCredentialsProviderChain`](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) to look up the AWS credentials.
-If you want to override the credentials feel free to set `awsAccessKeyId` and `awsSecretKey` and (optionally depends on configuration) `sessionToken`.
-If they are set the plugin will ignore `DefaultAWSCredentialsProviderChain`.
+It is recommended you specify credentials that have limited access to S3 resources, that is why plugin retrieves credentials from `S3_BUILD_CACHE_ACCESS_KEY_ID`, `S3_BUILD_CACHE_SECRET_KEY`, and `S3_BUILD_CACHE_SESSION_TOKEN` environment variables.

+If you want to use AWS default credentials [`DefaultAWSCredentialsProviderChain`](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html), then configure `lookupDefaultAwsCredentials=true`.
+Note: it will still try `S3_BUILD_CACHE_` variables first.

-### S3 Bucket Permissions
+### S3 Bucket Permissions for cache population

-The AWS credential must have at least the following permissions to the bucket:
+Note: if you use a path prefix (e.g. `build-cache`), you might want to configure the permission to that subfolder only.

 ```json
 {
   "Version": "2012-10-17",